SciML/DiffEqDocs.jl/docs/src/basics/common_solver_opts.md

 * `dense_errors`: Turns on and off the calculation of errors at the steps which require dense output and calculate the error at 100 evenly-spaced points throughout `tspan`.
 An example is the `L2` error.
 Default is false.

+# Examples
+The following lines are examples of how on could use the configuration of `solve()`.
+For these examples a 3-dimensional ODE problem is assumed, however the extention to other types is straightforward.

+1. `solve(prob, AlgorithmName())` : The "default" setting.
+All parameters get their default values.
+  This means that the solution is saved at the steps the Algorithm stops internally and dense output is enabled.
+  All other integration parameters (e.g. stepsize) are chosen automatically.
+2. `solve(prob, saveat = 0.01, abstol = 1e-9, reltol = 1e-9)` : Standard setting for accurate output at specified
+  (and equidistant) time intervals, used for e.g. Fourier Transform.
+The solution is given every 0.01 time units, starting from `tspan[1]`.
+The solver used is Tsit5() since no keyword `alg_hits` is given.
+3. `solve(prob, maxiters = 1e7, progress = true, save_idxs = [1])` : Using longer maximum number of solver iterations
+  can be useful when a given `tspan` is very long.
+This example only saves the first of the variables of the system, either to save size or because the user does not carry about the others.
+Finally, with `progress = true` you are enabling the progress bar, provided you are using the Atom+Juno set-up for your Julia.